Assem9/Assem-Devs/README.md

      - Copy the Firebase configuration data for your app, including the appId, appKey, messagingSenderId and projectId.

-     -Create a new file called firebase_initialization.dart in the lib/utils directory with the following content:
+3. Create a new file called firebase_initialization.dart in the lib/utils directory with the following content:
 ```
 class FirebaseInitialization {
   static const String appId = 'YOUR_APP_ID';